winklermw-mz/BugBlitz/README.md

 ## Contributing

-BugBench is intended as a feature-rich prototype.
+BugBlitz is intended as a feature-rich prototype.
 Feel free to extend its functionality, integrate advanced reporting, or enhance the user interface!